tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 ![Cryptoright Work](Images/cryptoright-work.png)

-* This frontend fetches the `reference_uri` and parses the JSON automatically, and also parses and renders the `image` as well!
+* This front end fetches the `reference_uri` and parses the JSON automatically, and also parses and renders the `image` as well!

 * Even though the only data stored on-chain is the `reference_uri`, we can fetch all of this metadata with it!

-Now it's time for students to integrate the frontend with their contracts!
+Now it's time for students to integrate the front end with their contracts!

 ### 6. Student Do: Integrating a Pre-Built Frontend (15 min)